Financial Aid

 Other Expenses

 Note: Use caution when comparing the bottom lines of different programs.
-Some programs include items such as room and board, insurance, etc., and others don't.
+Some programs include items such as living expenses including housing and food, insurance, etc., and others don't.
 Also, even if your financial aid is not fully transferable, your actual cost to study abroad will not necessarily be higher than the actual cost of studying at Marquette for that semester.
 Also keep in mind that your actual cost will depend on the exchange rate at the time you study abroad.

 3. How much money do you have available?